Anmol-Repo/Gemini-AI-Webpage-Summarizer-/README.md

 3. Enable **Developer mode** (top-right)
 4. Click **Load unpacked** → select the cloned repo folder
 5. Click the extension icon to open the popup.

-> Notes: for first use, open **Options** and paste your Gemini/API key.

----

-### 2) Web demo version (for recruiters — no extension install)

-If you host a web demo on Vercel or GitHub Pages, the UI behaves the same as the popup but:

-* There is no access to the active tab DOM (so the demo reads text from a textarea or paste box).
-* To protect your API key, use a serverless function (Vercel Function / Netlify Function / simple backend) that holds the key and proxies requests to the AI API.

 ---